 As far as romantic comedies go, Pretty Woman is one of the greatest of all time.
 It follows Edward (Richard Gere), a driven businessman who enlists the services of working girl Vivian (Julia Roberts) to escort him to business events for a week.
 As the two begin to fall for each other, reality threatens to ruin the makeshift fairy tale they have created.
 Can they return to business as usual after their romantic week together?

 Pretty Woman is heart-warming, funny, and entertaining.
 Featuring a particularly wonderful performance by Roberts, it’s perfect for Valentine’s!

 Beyond the Lights (2014)

 Beyond the Lights is about a young popstar named Noni (Gugu Mbatha-Raw) who seemingly has it all: fame, success and fortune.
-However, she is severely lacking an identity and voice.
-It takes a fateful meeting with police officer Kaz (Nate Parker), for her to find the courage to be herself.
+However, she has lost her identity and allowed her life to be governed by others.
+It takes a fateful meeting with police officer Kaz (Nate Parker), for her to find the courage to stand up for herself.